Whitworth Home Page > Parents

 Campus ministry at Whitworth offers a variety of programs that provide nurture, worship, and service opportunities for Whitworth students.
 Through special events, ongoing ministries and regular gatherings coordinated by the Whitworth Campus Ministry Office, students are encouraged to get involved in activities that enable them to discover God’s love and purpose for their lives and to share that love by serving others.
 Some options include Tuesday and Thursday chapel; Hosanna; campus prayer; spiritual mentoring groups; small groups; and weekend retreats.
 Call 509.777.4345 or visit www.whitworth.edu/campusministry for more information.

 Whitworth University Bookstore

-all necessary for the optimum university experience.
+Through involvement as student leaders and as participants in events and organizations, students engage important issues, experience innovative and exciting activities, and build lifelong friendships – all necessary for the optimum university experience.
 Opportunities include intramurals, outdoor recreation, student ministry, theatre, music, student government, student-operated media, residence-life leadership and programming, and a wide range of clubs and organizations.
-Phone 509.777.3276 or check our website, www.whitworth.edu/aswu.
+For more information, call 509.777.3276 or visit www.whitworth.edu/aswu.

 Student Accounting Services